Kamuli–Bukungu Road

 The Kamuli–Bukungu Road is a road in the Eastern Region of Uganda, connecting the towns of Kamuli in Kamuli District to Bukungu in Buyende District, on the shores of Lake Kyoga, adjacent to where the Victoria Nile enters that lake.
-This road, together with the connecting Jinja-Kamuli-Mbulamuti Road form a continuous transport corridor, connecting the northern shores of Lake Nalubaale to the southern shores of Lake Kyoga.
+This road, together with the connecting Jinja-Kamuli-Mbulamuti Road, forms a continuous transport corridor, connecting the northern shores of Lake Nalubaale to the southern shores of Lake Kyoga.